madgeek-arc/resource-catalogue/README.md

 ## Acknowledgements

-- **Java**: The programming language used for building the application.
-- **Maven**: Dependency management and build automation tool.
-- **ActiveMQ**: Message broker facilitating asynchronous communication.
-- **Elasticsearch**: Search and analytics engine powering our search functionality.
-- **PostgreSQL**: Relational database management system for data storage.
-- **Spring Boot**: Java framework used for programming standalone, production-grade Spring-based applications.
-- Special thanks to all contributors, testers and the open-source community for their invaluable support and resources.
+Special thanks to all contributors, testers and the open-source community for their invaluable support and resources.

 ---